A Look At My New Design Setup

 Graphics Card: EVGA GeForce GTX 1070

-The crown jewel!
 For design work and video editing, this GPU may be more than I need.
-This was a personal indulgence though, since I want to start getting into 4K gaming.
+This was a personal indulgence though since I intend to do some 4K gaming.
 I really wanted to go with the 1080, but I just couldn’t justify the enormous price leap.
 Maybe sometime down the line I’ll sell this one and upgrade, but for now, this should be enough to keep me very happy.

 Operating System: Windows 10